santoshrestonteam/PeopleSoftChatbotSetup/Readme.md

 1. Use SCP to copy the ochatjs.zip file included in this repository to your PSFT instance.
 Remember what fully qualified path you place it in within the PSFT instance.
 Example: scp -i ~/priv-ssh-keyfile /local_path_to/ochatjs.zip opc@ipaddress:/path_to/location_on/PSFT

 2. On your local machine open an SSH session with your PSFT instance.
+E.g. ssh -i ~/priv-ssh-keyfile opc@ipaddress

 3. Navigate to your PORTAL.war file using "cd /home/psadm2/psft/pt/8.57/webserv/peoplesoft/applications/peoplesoft/PORTAL.war/".